 3. Magento – best for retailers

-Magento is the ideal eCommerce platform for established businesses looking to expand their online sales.
-Magento is used by some of the world’s most well-known brands, as per the company’s website.
+Magento is the ideal eCommerce platform for established businesses to expand their online sales.
+In addition, Magento is used by some of the world’s most well-known brands, as per the company’s website.

-The software is free but it will require a developer to turn it into something remarkable.
+The software is free, but a developer will turn it into something remarkable.
 Magento has several partners who can assist you in creating an online store that integrates with your brick-and-mortar location.
-They are also picky about which developers they accept to contribute to their open-source platform.
+They are also picky about which developers they accept contributing to their open-source platform.

 One free theme is included with your online store, and the others cost between $29 and $500.
 You may also add extensions to your account that will assist you with the following parts of your business: